software-students-fall2023/2-web-app-exercise-recursion-n-1/README.md

 ```

 - Set up the .env database
+  - PLEASE SEND US A MESSAGE ON DISCORD WE WILL GIVE IT TO YOU.
 ```
 Create .env file with the Database API Key.
-PLEASE SEND US A MESSAGE ON DISCORD WE WILL GIVE IT TO YOU.
 ```

 - Run the Web App